robinpowered/commodus/README.md

 Setup a Github webhook on your repo/organization that points to `https://yourserver.herokuapp.com/hooks` with `pull_request` and `issue_comment` feeds.
 Make sure to set your `SECRET_TOKEN` env variable.

-By default, Commodus will look for comments in the open PR for a `LGTM :+1:`
+By default, Commodus will look for comments in the open PR for a `:+1:` or a `:-1:` and calculate the net change per comment.

+If you want to change the default number of :+1:s needed for a repository set the `required_plus_ones` POST parameter in your webhook.